P1xt/p1xt-guides/README.md

 - [tier 2 - Develop More Expertise](#tier-2---develop-more-expertise)
 - [tier 3 - Add More Rigor](#tier-3---add-more-rigor)

-### Senior developer
+### Advanced developer

-If you want to develop the skills necessary to move beyond intermediate to senior developer - once you've finished tiers X, 0, 1, 2, and 3, proceed to complete tiers 4 and 5.
+If you want to develop the skills necessary to move beyond intermediate to advanced developer - once you've finished tiers X, 0, 1, 2, and 3, proceed to complete tiers 4 and 5.

 - [tier 4 - Polish the Rough Edges](#tier-4---polish-the-rough-edges)
 - [tier 5 - Specialize](#tier-5---specialize)